hubert-marteau/MoBlo/pm.md

 Let’s take again each actor with their rights:

 * The Central Library :

-o    It is the BlockChain Creator
+  * It is the BlockChain Creator

-o    It has Admin rights on the BlockChain
+  * It has Admin rights on the BlockChain

-o    It has Activation rights on the BlockChain
+  * It has Activation rights on the BlockChain

-o    It is a Miner
+  * It is a Miner

-o    It can Connect to the BlockChain
+  * It can Connect to the BlockChain

-o    It can Write transactions in the BlockChain
+  * It can Write transactions in the BlockChain

-o    It can Receive transactions in the BlockChain
+  * It can Receive transactions in the BlockChain

-o    It can Issue in the BlockChain
+  * It can Issue in the BlockChain

 * The others Libraries

-o    They have Activation rights on the BlockChain
+  * They have Activation rights on the BlockChain

-o    They are a Miner
+  * They are a Miner

-o    They can Connect to the BlockChain
+  * They can Connect to the BlockChain

-o    They can Write transactions in the BlockChain
+  * They can Write transactions in the BlockChain

-o    They can Receive transactions in the BlockChain
+  * They can Receive transactions in the BlockChain

 * The Readers

-o    They can Connect to the BlockChain
+  * They can Connect to the BlockChain

-o    They can Write transactions in the BlockChain
+  * They can Write transactions in the BlockChain

-o    They can Receive transactions in the BlockChain
+  * They can Receive transactions in the BlockChain

 * Other Actors \(not linked to library system\)

-o    They cannot connect!!!
+  * They cannot connect!!!
 Then they cannot read information.

 But in this list, a few rights are redundant.